MickeyAtz/MickeyAtz/README.md

 ### About Me

 I am a passionate **Full Stack Developer** currently in the 7th semester of **Computer Systems Engineering**.
-My goal is to build **scalable, robust, and eficient web solutions** from the database to the user interface.
+My goal is to build **scalable, robust, and efficient web solutions** from the database to the user interface.

-My core webexpertise is centered on the **PERN/MERN Stack** (React, Node.js, Express, PostgreSQL).
+My core web expertise is centered on the **PERN/MERN Stack** (React, Node.js, Express, PostgreSQL).
 Howerver, my engineering background provides me with a deep specialization in **systems architecture, data integrity, and complex algorithms**.
-I leeverage languages like **Java, Python, and C++** for systems progamming, algorithmic development, and performance-critical logic.
+I leverage languages like **Java, Python, and C++** for systems programming, algorithmic development, and performance-critical logic.

-I am always focused on **clean, maintainable code** and **architectural excelence**, as demostrated by my use of patterns like **MVC** in production-style projects.
+I am always focused on **clean, maintainable code** and **architectural excellence**, as demonstrated by my use of patterns like **MVC** in production-style projects.

 ---

 ### Certifications & Ongoing Education

 - **React** by Mimo
-- **Bootcamp Internet Computer Motoko** by WayLearn
+- **Bootcamp: Internet Computer (Motoko)** by WayLearn
 - **Java Fundamentals** by Board Infinity
-- **Ongoing:** Git and GiHub by Platzi
+- **Ongoing:** Git and GitHub by Platzi
 - **Ongoing:** Introduction to Python by Microsoft
 - **Ongoing:** Java Spring Boot by Platzi